prashant-1999/Vayuz-assignment/README.md

 3. Run the command - npm i
 4. Run the command - npm run start

-you should the following output on the console - WebSocket server is running...
+you should be able to see the following output on the console - WebSocket server is running...
   Server is running on port 5000